Google Chat

 opal-chat

-. - This will create a topic and an associated subscription named
+. - This creates a topic and an associated subscription named

 opal-chat-sub